 At YouTube, we believe in addressing abuse in ways that create real, positive impact while also making the site great for creators and viewers all over the world.
-One of the ways we try and do this is by prohibiting the use of unrelated or misleading tags.
+One of the ways that we try and do this is by prohibiting the use of unrelated or misleading tags.

-What happens to my video when it's locked as private?When a video is locked as private, it won't appear on your channel or in search results, and will be invisible to other users.
+When a video is locked as private, it won't appear on your channel or in search results, and will be invisible to other users.
+None of your subscribers will see a video that is locked private.
 Unlike user-selected private videos, you will not be able to change the video's state until after you have successfully submitted the video for re-review.

 There is no strike applied to your account when this happens.
 You can fix any issues and submit an appeal to have the video reviewed again directly from your Video Manager.
 See below for steps on how to submit an appeal.

 - Review YouTube's Community Guidelines and Creator Academy lessons.

 - Double-check that your content is in line with our guidelines.